Two students smiling and laughing in front of a green backdrop.

 • Men as Allies

-The Mannheim Female Leadership Academy (MFLA) is an inclusive network.
-Active support from men is essential to enable more women to reach top leadership positions in business.
-Men can therefore support the MFLA as Allies and make a meaningful contribution to advancing women in management and leadership roles.
+The Mannheim Female Leadership Academy (MFLA) sees itself as an inclusive network.
+The active support of men sends an important signal: women are more likely to reach leadership and top management positions successfully when their cause is visibly supported.
+Men can therefore support the MFLA as allies and make a conscious contribution to advancing women in leadership and management positions.

-Allies are admitted at the beginning of each semester.
-The application link is provided upon request.
+Admission takes place at the beginning of each semester.
+The application link is available upon request.
+After successful admission, allies also receive a digital badge titled “Ally of the MFLA”.

 If you have any questions, feel free to contact us